aldente0630/gauss-rank-scaler/README.md

 ## Usage

 Gauss Rank Scaler is a fully compatible sklearn transformer that can be used in pipelines or existing scripts.
 Supported input formats include numpy arrays and pandas dataframes.
-All columns passed to the transformer are scaled.
+All columns passed to the transformer are properly scaled.

 ## Example